peakphp/apidoc/README.md

 ###How it work

-clone this repo and run
+Clone this repo and install dependencies

 ```
 composer install
 ````

-after, run this to generate the doc
+Run this to generate the doc

 ```
 $ php vendor/sami/sami/sami.php config.php